mtraver/python-fitanalysis/README.md

 to be accepted.
 It's my opinion that removing inactivity is the correct approach because, depending on the length of inactivity, not doing so can lead to an inflated or deflated estimation of the effort during periods of activity.
-One counter-argument I can see is for interval workouts: it may be desirable to include the rest periods in calculations of intensity and training stress because in this case the length of the rest is deliberately chosen as part of the workout.
+One counter-argument I can see is for structured workouts: it may be desirable to include the rest periods in calculations of intensity and training stress because in this case the length of the rest is deliberately chosen as part of the workout.
 Perhaps this is the reason for TrainingPeaks' implementation?